Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Preliminaries and problem statement

 where $P(\theta)$ is prior probability and $P(\boldsymbol X, \boldsymbol Y|\theta)$ is the data probability.
 For illustration only the first two successive independent modes ${\mathcal{M}_1}$ and ${\mathcal{M}_2}$ are initially considered.
-Then, (\ref{bayesian1}) can be reformulated as \cite{Kirkpatrick2017Overcoming}:
+Then, \eqref{bayesian1} can be reformulated as \cite{Kirkpatrick2017Overcoming}:

-where $ \log \,P\left( {\theta |\boldsymbol X, \boldsymbol Y} \right) $ is the posterior probability of the parameter given the entire dataset. $\log \,P\left( {\boldsymbol X_2,\boldsymbol Y_2 |\theta } \right)$ represents the loss function for mode $ {\mathcal{M}_2} $.
-Posterior distribution $ \log \,P\left( \theta |\boldsymbol X_1,\boldsymbol Y_1 \right) $ can reflect all information of mode $ {\mathcal{M}_1} $ \cite{Kirkpatrick2017Overcoming,zhang2021multimode}.
-This equation reflects the key idea of EWC in continual learning framework of updating system parameters based on a composite cost function that is dependent on current parameters learned from previous data and new incoming data by using posterior distribution $ \log \,P\left( \theta |\boldsymbol X_1,\boldsymbol Y_1 \right) $ which acts as a constraint in future objective, so that the learned knowledge will not be forgotten.
+where $P\left( {\theta |\boldsymbol X, \boldsymbol Y} \right) $ is the posterior probability of the parameter given the entire dataset. $P\left( {\boldsymbol X_2,\boldsymbol Y_2 |\theta } \right)$ represents the loss function for mode $ {\mathcal{M}_2} $.
+Posterior distribution $P\left( \theta |\boldsymbol X_1,\boldsymbol Y_1 \right) $ can reflect all information of mode $ {\mathcal{M}_1} $ \cite{Kirkpatrick2017Overcoming}.
+This equation reflects the key idea of EWC in continual learning framework of updating system parameters based on a composite cost function that is dependent on current parameters learned from previous data and new incoming data by using posterior distribution $P\left( \theta |\boldsymbol X_1,\boldsymbol Y_1 \right) $ which acts as a constraint in future objective, so that the learned knowledge will not be forgotten.

-Note that this is the first time that EWC is extended to PSFA for monitoring in which new optimization procedures of proposed PSFA-EWC algorithm will be introduced in Section \ref{sec3}, as illustrated in Fig. \ref{Illustra-PSFA-EWC} for three modes.
-The multimode slow features for each mode are extracted, while the model parameter $\theta$ is continually updated using only data of a new mode, while maintaining performance of all old modes.
+This is the first time that continual learning-based PSFA is proposed for monitoring where new optimization procedures of PSFA--EWC will be introduced in Section \ref{sec3}, as depicted in Fig. \ref{Illustra-PSFA-EWC} for three modes.
+The multimode slow features for each mode are extracted, while the parameter $\theta$ is continually updated using only data of a new mode, while maintaining performance of all old modes.
 Black, blue and red circles represent the optimal parameter regions that the log likelihoods for modes $\mathcal{M}_1$, $\mathcal{M}_2$ and $\mathcal{M}_3$ are maximized, respectively.
 This process can be generalized to $K >3$ modes, with

 where $P\left( \theta |{\cal M} _{i=1}^{K-1} \right) \triangleq P\left( \theta |\boldsymbol X_1, ...,\boldsymbol X_{K-1},\boldsymbol Y_1, ..., \boldsymbol Y_{K-1 } \right)$.